The copy pattern allows you to copy an object and then edit the newly created object.

-- The whole object is to be copied, for example, from the details view in a master-detail app (split-screen layout).
+- The whole object is to be copied, for example, from an object page within a master-detail-detail view (flexible column layout).

 For use cases 1–3, place the Copy function (a transparent button) in the relevant toolbar (for example, above the form or table control).

-For use case 4, place the Copy function in the footer toolbar below the details of the object.
-For more information about the interaction, read about the master list or check out the Manage Products reference app.
+For use case 4, place the Copy function in the header toolbar of the object page (global actions).
+For more information about the interaction, read about the flexible column layout.

 1) The copied object is part of the current table.

 The user selects an item to be copied.
 Multiselection is not possible.
 Clicking the Copy button takes the user to the details page.

 2 + 3) The copied object is not part of the current table or is to be copied from a template.